 “Today I got a lot done“.

-How many times have you said or heard this phrase?
-And how do you define that?
+How many times have you said or heard this phrase and how do you define that?
+How to measure productivity?

 It isn’t always so easy to tell because sometimes it’s not about quantity but about quality.
 You may have spent your entire day thinking about a critical problem and eventually “solved” it by knowing what you have to do next.
 You may have gotten only to the next step.
 Would you still say you got a lot done?